rimbach/Ccluster.jl/README.md

 https://dl.acm.org/citation.cfm?id=2930939

 ## Installation
-It depends on Nemo, PyCall and PyPlot.

 You can install it within Julia with:

 ```
 Pkg.clone("https://github.com/rimbach/Ccluster.jl.git")
 Pkg.build("Ccluster")
 ```
+Ccluster depends on Nemo that will be automatically installed.

 ## Usage

+### Simple example: clustering the roots of a Mignotte-like polynomial

 ### Defining a polynomial
 **ccluster** takes as input a function prototyped as: